meepodeep/OrangePiDeck/README.md

 2. Use double-sided tape to secure the driver board to the back of the screen on the left side, away from the compute module.
 3. Position the screen in the main case and put the scren mount around it aligned with the screw holes.
 4. Screw in m3 hardware from the top of the case in all of the holes.
+5. Plug the HDMI coming from the compute module bay into the display board.
+6. Use 18awg wire to the 12V XT60 from the battery module bay to the power pads on the driver board after desoldering the barrel plug.
 - ## Final Assembly
 1. Slot the compute module into the left of the cyberdeck making sure all of the connectors line up.
 2. Use 2 m3 bolts to secure the module in place.